drio-inc/client/README.md

+Install Node.js and Yarn on your machine.
+After that,

 Clone this repository and run the following command in the terminal while in the root directory of the project:

 ```